-chtab key=system passwd.username=root passwd.password=cluster chdef -t node -o hmc1 username=hscroot password=abc1234
+chtab key=system passwd.username=root passwd.password=cluster

 And your hmc default id and password as follows:

 Another option is to put your HMC and IVM userids in the ppchcp table, instead of the passwd table.
 If you have HMC's run tabdump -d ppchcp on xCAT MN for information.